-- Canterbury Regional Council (CRC) and Christchurch City Council (CCC) (collectively the Councils), have sought that Private Plan Change 71 (PC71) to the Operative Selwyn District Plan (SDP), to the extent that that it is not provided for under the Canterbury Regional Policy Statement (CRPS), be declined. - 2.
-The request seeks to rezone the subject land from Rural Inner Plains to Living Z, with a portion of that land below the Christchurch International Airport (CIAL) 50 dBA Ldn noise contour (Aiport Noise Contour) to Living Z DeferredA part of the southern area of the site is within a Future Development Area (FDA) identified in Map A of the CRPS, while the central portion of the site is not.
-The request includes a new Outline Development Plan (ODP) Area 5, and a rule that defers development of land beneath the Airport Noise Contour until such time as thosecontours are reviewed.
-Additional changes are proposed to ODP Area 4. - 3.
-The Councils consider that PC71 is inconsistent with the agreed strategic planning framework established through Our Space 2018-2048: Greater Christchurch Settlement Pattern Update and that it does not give effect to the CRPS. - 4.
-I have reviewed the plan change request and supporting material, Council's s42A officer's report, together with the relevant statutory documents and legislation and, in my opinion, consider that the relief sought1 should be declined in part because: - (a) I do not consider that PC71 provides for significant development capacity because: - (i) the relevant urban environment context in which significant development capacity should be considered is Greater Christchurch: - (ii) no threshold or conditions have yet been set for determining significant development capacity as
+- Canterbury Regional Council (CRC) and Christchurch City Council (CCC) (collectively the Councils), have sought that Private Plan Change 68 (PC68) to the Operative Selwyn District Plan (SDP), to the extent that that it is not provided for under the Canterbury Regional Policy Statement (CRPS), be declined. - 2.
+The request seeks to rezone land situated between Shands Road, Hamptons Road and Trents Road, to the south of Prebbleton (the subject land) from Rural Inner Plains to Living Z, with a strip of land to Living X along Shands Road.
+PC68 seeks a minimum density of 12 households per hectare, which will provide for approximately 820 households.
+I note that additional land has been sought for inclusion in the plan change area through submissions.
+This raises a scope question, and concerns regarding the potential lack of adequate assessment relative to the effects of including that additional land. - The key concern expressed in the Councils' submissions is that PC68 is inconsistent with the agreed strategic planning framework established through Our Space 2018-2048: Greater Christchurch Settlement Pattern Update, and that it does not give effect to the CRPS.
+I share those concerns. - I have reviewed the PC68 request and supporting evidence and other material, the s42A officer's report for Selwyn District Council, and the relevant statutory documents and legislation.
+In my opinion, the relief sought1 should be declined because: - (a) While I accept that PC68 could be considered to add significant capacity for housing in the local context (in terms of quantum of dwellings): - the relevant urban environment context against which significant development capacity should be considered is Greater Christchurch;